netada/netada/README.md

-### NetADA Cardano Pool
+### NetADA Cardano

-We are committed to support the Cardano ecosystem by providing high-performance, low-fee staking pools.
+We are committed to support the Cardano ecosystem by providing high-performance, low-fee portfolio tracking.